0xcasuwu/boiler/memory-bank/productContext.md

 - **Immutability**: Once deployed, the contract cannot be upgraded
 - **Initialization Security**: The initialization phase is security-critical
 - **Transaction Uniqueness**: Each mint transaction must be unique
+- **Asset Verification**: Must correctly identify and verify assets in transactions

 ## Success Metrics